Higher Education Search Marketing

 Search Engine Optimization (SEO)

 Research, research, research.
-Thats what it will take to find out who and what admissions offices should target and rank for.
+That?s what it will take to find out who and what admissions offices should target and rank for.
 It will take time, more time than most people want to admit and/or commit to, but in the long term plan SEO will pay off immensely.
-Choosing to combine PPC marketing with SEO/Inbound Marketing will no doubt help alleviate the struggle of the delay in ROI that comes with SEO, but it will take time and research to maximize both channels ROI.
+Choosing to combine PPC marketing with SEO/Inbound Marketing will no doubt help alleviate the struggle of the delay in ROI that comes with SEO, but it will take time and research to maximize both channel’s ROI.
+Whitehat SEO is an inbound marketing agency London and HubSpot platinum partner who promise to attract customers to your site through inspiring and unique content to drive sales.

 What Does It All Mean?